 An illustration of a person checking their email on a mobile phone, with communication bubbles surrounding it.

 The ability to write clear, friendly and professional emails is a foundational skill for your career.
 Starting and ending your emails properly can help you build relationships and get work done.

-In this article, we’ll cover how to start an email including tips and several email starters you can use in your next correspondence.
+In this article, we cover how to start an email, including tips, several email starters and examples to help you craft your next correspondence.

 Related: How To Write a Professional Email